geeogi/async-python-lambda-template/README.md

 # High-performance AWS lambda with async Python

 _A template for building a Python function in AWS lambda using asyncio, aiohttp and aiobotocore.
-Perfect for a data processing pipeline._
+A good fit for a data processing pipeline._

 ## Features